 Palestine continues to suffer the effects of occupation.

 South Asia’s Untouchables: At the very bottom of this social strata are the ‘untouchables’ or ‘Dalits’.
 The caste system is very rigid.
 A member of one caste may not move to another caste, higher or lower.
 It is totally impossible.
-Untouchables are discriminated against, denied access to land, forced to work in slave-like conditions and abused, even killed at the hands of the police and of higher-caste groups that enjoy the state’s protection.
+People designated as untouchables are discriminated against, denied access to land, forced to work in slave-like conditions and abused, even killed at the hands of the police and of people designated into higher-caste groups that enjoy the state’s protection.
 Apart from India, the caste system is also well-grounded in Nepal, Sri Lanka, Bangladesh, Pakistan and Japan.
 In 1950, untouchability was abolished under India’s constitution.
 However, these laws are openly disobeyed.
 It is culture-based discrimination not law-driven.
 Laws, indifference to laws, discrimination and separation predicated on difference.

 According to Salih Booker and William Minter, (writing in The Nation – 2001) this disparity relies on the false assumption: